Modeling and solving a vehicle-sharing problem considering multiple alternative modes of transport: Conclusion

 We used two well-known formulations from the literature, namely the maximization equivalent of the minimum-cost flow problem and the multi-commodity flow problem.
 If we assume only one shared MOT, e.g. cars, we base our formulation on the minimum-cost flow problem.
 We extend the problem by introducing another type of shared vehicle, and we formulate it as a multi-commodity flow problem where the commodities are the shared vehicles.
 Note that a shared resource may also be a bike or another MOT.

-We further provide an analysis of the different models incorporating combustion engine vehicles and electric cars as our shared vehicles.
-We show that a shared fleet of electric vehicles only contributes most to our objective function.
-Instances with up to 300 users are solved in less than 20 seconds of computing time.
-With this we can show that our models can be used on a daily operational basis.
+We further provide managerial insights \SP{considering} combustion engine vehicles and electric cars as our shared vehicles.
+We show that a shared fleet of electric vehicles contributes most to our objective function.

+Besides this analysis, \SP{our results show the computational advantage of modeling the considered problem settings as minimum-cost flow and multi-commodity flow problems.} Instances with up to 300 users are solved in less than 20 seconds of computing time \SP{with off-the shelf solvers, showing} that our models can be used on a daily operational basis.
+As these models are well studied in the literature, many efficient algorithms exist and even \SP{larger} instances can \SP{potentially} be solved to optimality within seconds.

-Besides the analysis, the present paper aims to give a theoretical foundation to future car/vehicle-sharing problems.
-As the models are well studied in the literature, many efficient algorithms exist and even bigger instances can be solved to optimality within seconds.
-Future work might look into adapting the structure of the trips.
-Now we assume a fixed sequence, however optimizing the trips as a small-sized traveling salesman problem may achieve even better results.
+Future work might look into adapting the \SP{sequence and timing of the tasks covered by a trip. } Here, we assume a fixed sequence, however optimizing the trips as a small-sized traveling salesman problem may achieve even better results. \SP{Furthermore, the convenient but restrictive assumption that an entire trip is covered by the same mode of transport may be relaxed.}